-I need to fly straight away – is there any way I can still travel by air?
+I need to fly straight away

-My broken bone is in a pneumatic splint – is that okay for flying?
+Is a pneumatic splint okay for flying?

 Make sure you have cancellation cover

-Should book an extra-legroom seat to make the flight easier?
+Should I book an extra-legroom seat?

 -